santedb/dev-doc/developers/server-plugins/service-definitions/user-notification-template-provider.md

-User Notification Template Provider (INotificationTemplateFiller in SanteDB.Core.Api)
+`INotificationTemplateFiller` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Represents a service that can fill the template